 Sustainability is historically ill-defined, resulting in many problems with working on the topic.
 We aimed to develop a definition that is precise, clear, actionable, and helps safeguard the word from deterioration, as well as provide new avenues for fundamental sustainable development.

 “Sustainability is a state of a complex, dynamic system.
-In this state a system can continue to flourish without leading to its internal collapse or requiring inputs from outside its defined system boundaries.
+In this state, a system can continue to flourish resiliently, in harmony, without requiring inputs from outside its system boundaries.

 A vital component of the definition is the first sentence: it tells us to look at sustainability as a system property.
 Because of this, the main analytical components of SiD are focused on understanding, visualizing, and developing systems.